SWADE General Rules

 Requirements: Novice, Agility d6+, racial flight

 This is a variant of Fleet-Footed (which applies only to ground Pace) for characters with the innate ability to fly.
-If your flight speed is 17" or less, it increases by +2".
-If faster, it increases by +1" for each full 6" of flight speed.
+Your flight speed increases by +1" for each full 6" of flight speed (minimum +2").
 Your "run" die while flying improves by a die type.
 This never applies to flight granted or enhanced by a power, device, etc.

 Requirements: Novice, appropriate Hindrance